corda/corda/docs/source/firewall-configuration-file.rst

     bridgeInnerConfig { // Required section
-        floatAddresses = ["dmzinternal1:12005", "dmzinternal2:12005"] // The BridgeInner initiates a connection to one of this pool of FloatOuter and round-robins expectedCertificateSubject = "CN=Float Local,O=Tunnel,L=London,C=GB" // This must align with the certificate subject used by the FloatOuter control. customSSLConfiguration { // Use a tunnel specific set of certificates distinct from the node's sslkeystore.jks and truststore.jks. keyStorePassword = "bridgepass"
+        floatAddresses = ["dmzinternal1:12005", "dmzinternal2:12005"] // The BridgeInner initiates a connection to one of this pool of FloatOuter and round-robins expectedCertificateSubject = "CN=Float Local,O=Tunnel,L=London,C=GB" // This must align with the certificate subject used by the FloatOuter control. tunnelSSLConfiguration { // Use a tunnel specific set of certificates distinct from the node's sslkeystore.jks and truststore.jks. keyStorePassword = "bridgepass"
                trustStorePassword = "trustpass"
                sslKeystore = "./bridgecerts/bridge.jks"